Dungeon Siege: Throne of Agony: Plot

 Dungeon Siege: Throne of Agony picks up where Dungeon Siege II left off: after the second cataclysm altered the world of Aranna.
 A new threat appears out of nowhere, and the player has to choose one of three characters to oppose it.
 Wild monsters attack elves and humans, with the one behind this menace being known as the Black Druid.
 The player has to face many different creatures before the Black Druid is located and killed.
 It turns out that the true enemy are Vagar, a race of corrupted beings of whom the Black Druid was a member.
 They serve their mistress, Malith, once a leader of Agallan giants, now a fallen creature who takes its powers from the Throne of Agony.
 The hero has to defeat Vagar, find the Agallan giants, and ultimately defeat Malith.
 Finally, the player has to decide what to do with the Throne of Agony, a sentient throne of darkness, as it can either be used or destroyed.

 Development

 A console based Dungeon Siege game was planned by Gas Powered Games since 2003.
 The project named Dungeon Siege X was originally planned for Xbox and expected release simultaneously with Dungeon Siege II.
 The project slowed down and was eventually canceled.
 In 2006, Gas Powered ended the publishing rights with Microsoft Game Studios and signed with 2K Games.
 The project was resurrected by 2K and finally announced for PSP alongside Dungeon Siege II: Broken World expansion for PC.
 It was developed by SuperVillain Studios.

 Reception

-The game received above-average reviews according to the review aggregation website Metacritic.
+The game received "mixed or average reviews" according to the review aggregation website Metacritic.